 The town has an ordinance calling for a ban on single use plastic bags.
 When shopping in Telluride, be sure to carry along your own, reusable bag.
 If you do forget, retailers will have paper bags for your use, though there is a 10 cent charge per paper bag.

-Students of the Ah Haa School are eligible for discounted lodging, to receive your discount, please contact Chris Esch via email or call (970)729-8821.
+Students of the Ah Haa School are eligible for 10% off lodging, to receive your discount, please contact Chris Esch via email or call (970)729-8821.

 Ah Haa offers shared student housing for our Telluride Painting school classes, click here to learn more.